© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Offa's Dyke: section 650m east of Cwm-sanaham is a scheduled monument protected by Historic England under reference 1020906.
 View the official record →

-Offa's Dyke is a linear earthwork dating to the late eighth century, constructed during the reign of King Offa of Mercia as a boundary demarcation between the Anglo-Saxon kingdom and Welsh territories.
+Offa's Dyke is a linear earthwork monument constructed during the reign of King Offa of Mercia in the late eighth century, forming a major boundary work between the Kingdom of Mercia and the Welsh kingdoms to the west.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020906.

 Offa's Dyke: section 650m east of Cwm-sanaham is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020906.